Neo-manchester/Tac-VGNN/README.md

 * Unsuitable parameters can cause voronoi graph generation to fail, adjust them a few more times helps to get a better data set

-* Only dataset of tactip_331 (round layout) is used in graph generation, model train and test process, but it is easy to be transferred to the hexagonal tactip_127, by applying different functions provided in `lib/graph_generate.py` and `lib/voronoi_generate.py`
+* Only `data/331` (round layout) is used in graph generation, model train and test process, but it is easy to be transferred to the `data/127` (hexagonal layout), by applying different functions provided in `lib/graph_generate.py` and `lib/voronoi_generate.py`

 </p>